Palestinian Death Toll In Gaza Rises To 29,313: Ministry

-(MENAFN- IANS) Gaza, Feb 22 (IANS) The Palestinian death toll in the Gaza Strip has risen to 29,313, with 69,333 others wounded, as the Israel-Hamas conflict continues, the Hamas-run Health Ministry said in a press statement.
+GAZA, Feb 22 (NNN-WAFA) – The Palestinian death toll in the Gaza Strip has risen to 29,313, with 69,333 others wounded, as the Israel-Hamas conflict continues, the Palestinian Health Ministry said in a press statement, yesterday.

-During the past 24 hours, the Israeli army killed 118 Palestinians and wounded 163 others in the coastal enclave, it added on Wednesday.
+During the past 24 hours, the Israeli army killed 118 Palestinians and wounded 163 others, in the coastal enclave, it added.

-It noted that a number of victims still remain under the rubble amid heavy bombardment and a lack of civil defence and ambulance crews, Xinhua news agency reported.
+It noted that, a number of victims still remain under the rubble, amid heavy bombardment and a lack of civil defence and ambulance crews.

-Israel has been launching a large-scale military offensive against Hamas in the Gaza Strip to retaliate a Hamas rampage in southern Israel on Oct.
-7, 2023, during which about 1,200 people were killed and more than 200 were taken hostage.
+Israel has been launching a large-scale military offensive against Hamas in the Gaza Strip, to retaliate a Hamas rampage in southern Israel on Oct 7, last year.– NNN-WAFA

 Legal Disclaimer: